wekeo/eo-data-vis-good-practice-guide/docs/source/05_what_can_eo_observe/05_3_oceans.rst

 **Sea surface height**

 Ocean height measurements from altimeters provide insight into sea level rise, ocean currents, waves, and winds over the sea.
-This data can tell stories of slow climate change, natural oscillations, as well as extreme events related to storms etc
+This data can tell stories of slow climate change, natural oscillations, as well as extreme events related to storms etc.

 **Ocean colour**